 Males and females have different patterns and coloring.
 Males have an iridescent green head, a yellow bill, and a white ring around the neck.
 Their chest is chestnut brown and their sides are grayish.
 Females are mostly mottled brown with a brownish-orange bill and a dark stripe running through the eye.
 Both sexes have bluish or violet wing patches (called specula) bordered by black and white.
 Mallards grow to 23 to 25 inches in length with a wingspan of 36 inches.

-Mallards live in many shallow-water areas, including streams, rivers, lakes, wetlands and harbors.
-They are often found at marinas, parks and other areas frequented by humans.
+Shallow-water areas, including streams, rivers, lakes, wetlands and harbors.
+Often found at marinas, parks and other areas frequented by humans.

 Found year-round throughout the Chesapeake Bay watershed.